luiswirth/bsc-thesis/src/matter.typ

 $

 Each Whitney $k$-form is associated with a particular $k$-simplex.
-This simplex is the DOF and it's coefficent is the cochain value on this simplex.
+This simplex is the DOF and it's coefficient is the cochain value on this simplex.

 There is a isomorphism between Whitney $k$-forms and cochains.\